kodelint/crossplatform-blogs/posts/hashnode/SRE_DEVOPS_Interview_Questions_Linux_Troubleshooting_Extended.md

 ---
 title: SRE DevOps Interview Questions — Linux Troubleshooting Extended
 subtitle: SRE DevOps Interview Questions
-tags: interview, devops, sre, troubleshooting
+tags:
+  - interview
+  - devops
+  - sre
+  - troubleshooting
 cover: https://github.com/kodelint/blog-assets/raw/main/images/02-interview-01.jpeg?auto=compress
 domain: sroy.hashnode.dev
 publishAs: deadl0ck
 ---

 This is an extension of my previous blog about **[SRE/DevOps Interview Questions — Linux Troubleshooting](https://awstip.com/sre-devops-interview-questions-linux-troubleshooting-1b8ffe82c16)**.
 Sometimes the initial question is vague and then follow-up kind of clears the path, that is what I am going to focus on in this blog.
 I will try to get more questions and possible explanations here.